-A few years ago we became interested in all the research on intermittent fasting for various health benefits, and decided to try it ourselves.
+A few years ago Diana and I became interested in all the research on intermittent fasting for various health benefits, and decided to try it ourselves.
 “Fasting” for various lengths of time has been shown to help prevent or treat:

 • heart attacks (Research in Endocrinology, June 2014)